DariaKaidalova/reactFilesApp/README.md

 * Clicking on the button removes item on backend+
 (See readme.md in server directory for API documentation)
 * Delete button is replaced with waiting indicator until server responds
-* On success response from server item is removed from the list
+* On success response from server item is removed from the list+
-* On failure an error message is shown
+* On failure an error message is shown +

 Cover created functionality with unit tests where reasonable